syamkumar58/glorify_god_frontend/APPDETAILS.md

   - Sign up new account
   - New account email verification
   - Login screen Ui changes
-    _ Logical changes in user bloc
+  - Logical changes in user bloc

+- 07/03/2024
+  - Bug fixes on new email implementation
+  - Moved Strings from files to common file